mgeraci/glue/README.rst

 A new command-line argument has been made available, --variable, which outputs image urls as LessCSS variables instead of paths.
 Here at OkCupid Labs, we've got our own cachebusting script that we plan on integrating with Glue.

+In addition, an option to create the stylesheet as a sass (scss) file: --scss.
+Like the --less command, the contents of the stylesheet are the same, but with a different extension.

 Glue
 ====